Is Dades Gorge Worth Visiting? 8 Reasons to Add it to Your Morocco Itinerary

 There are some wonderful places to stay in Dades Gorge

-Speaking about spending a night, there are some fantastic auberges and guesthouses in Dades Gorge that offer a completely different experience to the riads of Marrakech and the desert camps of the Sahara.
-The prices here are also VERY reasonable and most include breakfast in their rates.
+The accommodation prices in Dades are also VERY reasonable and most include breakfast in their rates.
 All of the guesthouses we’ve stayed at in Dades Gorge also offer meals at night as there aren’t many independent restaurants in the area.

 Best places to stay in Dades Gorge

-La Porte du Dades draws inspiration from kasbah architecture, featuring a selection of charming rooms that surround a lush courtyard.
+La Porte du Dades draws inspiration from kasbah architecture, featuring a selection of charming rooms that surround a peaceful courtyard.
 The dedicated staff is committed to making your stay unforgettable and the dining experience is exceptional.

 Is Dades Gorge worth visiting?